 Adderall has a reputation as a drug for overachievers.
 Every semester, students take Adderall to help them finish term papers and study for final exams.
 People working overtime use it to help them meet deadlines.
 The problem is that Adderall is basically prescription meth.
 Using it to get an edge at work or in school can lead to escalating doses and possibly addiction.
 Some people consider the risk worth the reward.
 Does Adderall actually make you more productive?

-People taking Adderall who don’t need it might become addicted to it in much the same way as if they were taking cocaine or meth.
+People taking Adderall who doesn’t need it might become addicted to it in much the same way as if they were taking cocaine or meth.
 Whereas people taking Adderall for ADHD remain at a steady dose, people looking for an edge tend to escalate.
 As their tolerance builds, whatever boost they originally got from Adderall begins to wear off and they need more for the same boost.
-Adderall interferes with sleep, so this can quickly lead to a downward spiral of getting too little quality sleep then taking more to keep going the next day.
-People trying to quit Adderall after becoming addicted ypically find they are depressed, have very little energy, and have trouble concentrating.
+Adderall interferes with sleep, so this can quickly lead to a downward spiral of getting too little quality sleep and then taking more to keep going the next day.
+People trying to quit Adderall after becoming addicted typically find they are depressed, have very little energy and have trouble concentrating.

 While it feels like Adderall can help you power though, it’s often better to work smarter, not harder.